Our Response to COVID-19

 We have developed procedures to enact should we have a close exposure or confirmed diagnosis of infection.

 All our sites continue to limit access to non-essential visitors, enhance strict personal hygiene and infection control measures and implement social distancing.
+All visitors must wear a face mask on site.

 These are important measures that can help protect our participants and employees as well as reduce the spread of COVID-19 in the community.